-This took for ever, as the paint was really gooey and got stuck in the decorative moulding.
+This took forever, as the paint was really gooey and got stuck in the decorative moulding.
 Then after hours of stripping paint, came hours of sanding everything.
-After about 40 hours if work, this is what it looked like.
+After about 40 hours of work, this is what it looked like.

-I used an old cotton rug to apply the stain, but made a fatal mistake…
+I used an old cotton rag to apply the stain but made a fatal mistake…

 … I didn’t wear gloves.
 Other than that, the stain was really easy to apply and gave a very even finish.

 To finish off, I covered the handrail with two coats of wax and gave the whole area a really good polish.
 We used clear wax, but it still darkened the colour of the stain slightly.

 The finish is amazing.
 It’s so smooth and shiny – we can’t stop touching it!
 You can see that we have also started painting the balusters, but we are still a very long way off completely finishing the whole staircase.
 As always, we will keep you updated on our progress.